applicaster-plugins/zapp-pipes-provider-starter-kit-ts/README.md

-# zapp-pipes-provider-starter-kit
+# zapp-pipes-provider-ts
 A starter project for development of data source provider

 In order to create a new provider, it is advised to start from the starter project in order to make sure the provider respects the Zapp-pipes api, and can be smoothly integrated.

-A Provider consists of an npm package published privately in the applicaster npmjs repository.
-Contact us on slack if you need more information about npmjs private packages.
+A Provider consists of an npm package published publicly.

 ### Provider Api